elephantscale/huggingface-labs/06-Pipeline/README.md

 * Now we can see that the model predicted [0.0402, 0.9598] for the first sentence and [0.9995, 0.0005] for the second one.
 These are recognizable probability scores.

-* To get the labels corresponding to each position, we can inspect the id2label attribute of the model config (more on this in the next section):
+* To get the labels corresponding to each position, we can inspect the id2label attribute of the model config (more on this later):

 ```python
 model.config.id2label